Exchange Opportunities for International Students

-Exchange students are those enrolled at a partner university that has an established partnership or formal agreement with Ahlia University.
+Exchange students are those enrolled at a university that has a formal cooperation or exchange agreement with Ahlia University.

-Students from international universities who have completed their first bachelor year (for a 3-year bachelor's program), or their second year (for a 4-year bachelor's program) are eligible to enrol in compatible academic programs at Ahlia University for their 3rd or 4th year.
+Students from international universities who have completed their first year of a 3-year bachelor’s programme or their second year of a 4-year programme are eligible to enrol in compatible 3rd or 4th year courses at Ahlia University.

 Yes.
-If your university doesn’t have an agreement with Ahlia, you can join as a visiting student for one or two semesters.
+If your university doesn’t have an agreement with Ahlia, you can apply as a visiting student for one or two semesters.

-Exchange students are pre-arranged through an agreement between Ahlia and their home university, ensuring compatible study programs, a standardized procedure, and no tuition fees at Ahlia.
-Visiting students, however, pay tuition fees for their semester at Ahlia, and their academic compatibility must be pre-checked with their home university.
-Therefore, we advise visiting students to express interest earlier than the application deadline.
+Yes.
+Exchange students come through an agreement between Ahlia and their home university, with pre-arranged academic compatibility, a standardised process, and no tuition fees at Ahlia.
+Visiting students pay tuition fees and must have their courses approved by their home university.
+We recommend that visiting students express interest well before the application deadline.

-Credits earned at Ahlia University can be transferred back to your home institution.
-To ensure credit transfer, you will need a valid Learning Agreement, which must be signed before your study period and approved upon completion.
+Yes.
+Credits earned at Ahlia University can be transferred to your home institution, provided you have a valid Learning Agreement signed before the study period and approved upon completion.

-You can choose courses from the 3rd and 4th undergraduate years.
-While we aim to accommodate your course preferences, final enrolment depends on availability during registration.
-For a Learning Agreement template and guidance on completion, please contact our International Relations Office.
+You can choose courses from Ahlia’s 3rd and 4th undergraduate years.
+While we do our best to match your preferences, final enrolment depends on course availability at the time of registration.
+For the Learning Agreement template and assistance, please contact the International Relations Office at [email protected].

 Exchange students typically stay for one semester, but you may choose to stay for up to one full academic year.

-Exchange students continue paying tuition fees to their home institution and do not incur additional tuition fees at Ahlia University.
-Visiting students pay tuition fees for their semester stay at Ahlia University.
+Exchange students pay tuition to their home institution and do not pay additional fees at Ahlia.
+Visiting students must pay tuition fees for their semester at Ahlia University.
+For fee details, see the Mobility Options and Fees section.

 Ahlia University offers a wide variety of programs at the undergraduate, postgraduate, and doctoral levels across five colleges.
 For more details, please refer to the program offerings: